tanveer-rajeev/agent-cart/README.md

 # Agent-cart

-A small, production-style e‑commerce system built with Spring Boot, Spring Cloud, and Apache Kafka.
+A small, production-style event-driven e‑commerce system built with Spring Boot, Spring Cloud, and Apache Kafka.
 It follows Domain-Driven Design and Hexagonal architecture with clear bounded contexts and event-driven communication.
-Using RAG(Retrieval-Augmented Generation) Architecture the agent-cart provides AI-Powered Product Search & Recommendations
-using Spring-AI, ollama and vector database.
+Using RAG(Retrieval-Augmented Generation) Architecture, the agent-cart provides AI-Powered Product Search & Recommendations using Spring-AI, ollama, and vector database.

 ## High-level Design